 Requirements for Application

-Given that the Easterseals Internship in Clinical Psychology Program is currently participating in the APPIC Match a non-member of APPIC member, applicants must submit a completed application via the APPIC Application Portal no later than December 1 of the previous year.
+Given that the Easterseals Internship in Clinical Psychology Program is currently participating in the APPIC Match as an APPIC member, applicants must submit a completed application via the APPIC Application Portal no later than November 1 of the previous year.
 As noted previously, our internship begins on July 1 and ends on June 30.
 The Easterseals Rehabilitation Center's APPIC member code number is 2512.
 Our APPIC match number is 251211.
 For further information on "Internship Admissions, Support, and Initial Placement Data" please visit Internship Admissions.

 The internship program adheres to all APPIC policies for application, interview, and admission.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Further questions can be directed to Dr. Schroeder at email@example.com or 812-479-1411.